-A Guide To Common Pest Identification In Anna, TX
+A Guide To Common Pest Identification In McKinney, TX

-It's impossible to keep your property protected from a pest infestation when you don't understand what drives different pests to invade.
-That's why, in conjunction with our services, we've put together this pest library so that you can take the first step to becoming pest-free.
+It's impossible to protect your property from a pest infestation when you don't understand what drives different pests to invade.
+That's why, in conjunction with our services, we've put together this pest library so that you can take the first step to become pest-free.
 After all, we're here to help!

-Ants are common household invaders and social insects that live in structured colonies, divided into three different groups, or castes: fertile males, queens, and workers.
+Ants are common household invaders and social insects living in structured colonies, divided into three groups or castes: fertile males, queens, and workers.
 Worker ants travel across our yards and into our homes while foraging for food.

 Fleas & Ticks